- SwagBucks Take surveys, watch videos & shop to earn real money. Join Swagbucks Now to Get $5 Free

 The interesting fact is that almost half of the aluminum cans in the world are already recycled.
 That is more than 105 million cans per year.
 The sad part is that globally more than 7 billion aluminum cans are produced and consumed every year, and out of that, such a small percentage of cans are recycled.

-105 million cans have enough aluminum to make more than 70,000 Boeing 737 planes.
-Another positive impact of aluminum can recycling is that you help in avoiding mining process.
+One hundred five million cans have enough aluminum to make more than 70,000 Boeing 737 planes.
+Another positive impact of aluminum can recycle is that you help in avoiding the mining process.
 Mining is not only hazardous to the miners, but it is one of the biggest imparters of environmental degradation.